greycats/rn-packager/README.md

 #Demo Project for Xealth

-*this project demostrate how to convert a React Native app into a pod*
+*this project demostrates how to convert a React Native app(view) into a pod*

 ### Steps: